Radiation therapy FAQ

 I am undergoing a radiotherapy treatment, can I drink alcohol?

 You can, as long as you exercise moderation.
 A glass of red wine at lunch is perfectly fine, but it is important to not exceed alcohol consumption.

 What is a Radiation Therapy Simulation and how to prepare for it?

-With each patient, computer tomography is used to plan radiotherapy (simulation) which is different from diagnostic tomography: • Its aim is not to make the diagnosis because that was done before qualification for radiotherapy (the patient does not need to receive the result). • The patient is placed in a special, therapeutic position which will be reconstructed precisely during the treatment. • Additional devices stabilising the patient’s position are used (e.g. when treating neoplasms located within the area of the head and neck, such as thermoplastic masks to immobilise the head).
-After the CT, location points are marked on the patient’s skin, preserved with a tattoo, which guarantee replication of the patient’s position during the whole radiotherapy cycle.
-The performance of a CT may require special preparation of the patient which relates to the location of the neoplastic disease and the use or non-use of contrast material (containing iodine).
+With each patient, computer tomography (CT) is used to plan radiotherapy (simulation), and this is different from diagnostic tomography: • Its aim is not to make the diagnosis because that was done before qualification for radiotherapy (the patient does not need to receive the result). • The patient is placed in a special, therapeutic position which will be reconstructed precisely during the treatment. • Additional devices stabilising the patient’s position are used (e.g. when treating neoplasms located within the area of the head and neck, such as thermoplastic masks to immobilise the head).
+After CT, location points are marked on the patient’s skin with a tattoo, which guarantees replication of the patient’s position during the whole radiotherapy cycle.
+Performance of a CT scan may require special preparation of the patient depending on the location of the neoplastic disease and the use (or not) of contrast medium (containing iodine).
 The images from such a scan are necessary to precisely identify the treated area and protect healthy neighbouring tissues and organs.
-The contrast material enables exposure of autonomous structures, which are invisible or hard to discern from their surroundings, in a scan without a contrast material.
+The contrast medium enables exposure of autonomous structures, which are invisible or hard to discern from their surroundings in a scan without contrast medium.

 What happens during irradiation treatment?